+- Construction of resource-utilizing (power plant) systems;

 - Operation of resource-utilizing systems;

 - Field maintenance;

 - Field abandonment.

-C. ENVIRONMENTAL IMPACTS AND MITIGATION
+ENVIRONMENTAL IMPACTS AND MITIGATION C.

-Although the leasing action, which is the direct purpose for the collection of data in this document, will not in itself-produce environmental impacts, subsequent actions will result in certain-effects.
+Although the leasing action, which is the diract purpose for the collection of data in this document, will not in itself produce en ironmental impacts, subsequent actions will result in certain effects.
 For this reason, impact analysis is focused on actions subsequent to the leasing of State lands for geothermal energy development.
 The major areas of analysis include:

 - Land Use

 - Geology

 - Hydrology and Water Quality

-- Atmospheric Environment
+- Atmost eric Environment

 - Acoustical Environment

-- e Biological Resources
+- Biological Resources

 - Socioeconomics/Public Services

-- Visual Resources:
+- Visual Resources

 - Archaeological, Historical, and Ethnographical Resources